tjadams/Coding-Problems/dsalgo/README.md

 - q:
 - discovered: `+/*abcd`
 - visited: `+/*abcd`

 #### Algorithmic analysis
 Time: O(n)
 Memory: O(n) due to queue
 #### Advantages over other traversals
-Since this is a breadth-first traversal, if the tree is like the worst-case insertion scenario (O(n) where n is number of nodes and n is the height of the tree instead of O(logn) with n being the number of nodes and logn the height of the tree), then traversing the tree breadth-first will use less memory than depth-first.
+A BFS can be turned into a path finding algorithm between two nodes.
+Since we know that all paths in a tree are shortest paths (see path definition above and note that at least I know this for paths from root to leaves but not sure about all paths), then we know that BFS can be turned into a shortest-path finding algorithm.
+This is done by setting adjacent node's parents to the node extracted from the queue if the adjacent nodes have their parents set to null.
+Then to find the shortest path you just go from destination node's.parent recursively to the top until parent is null and return a list of null parent node to the destination node.
 #### Disadvantages over other traversals
 A balanced binary tree uses less memory storage in depth-first traversals than in breadth-first traversals.
 A depth-first traversal will only store a max of 3 nodes at a time (node, node.left, node.right, and not counting stack frames).
 A breadth-first traversal can store all the nodes at one level of a tree which can be very large.
 #### Example usages that work uniquely well with this algorithm
-- Traversing a tree that has limited depth but lots of breadth (like a filesystem)
+- Traversing a tree that has limited depth but lots of breadth (like a filesystem).
+Ex for filesystem: you would deal with the files in the current directory and forget about them before moving on to one of the child directories. **This is neat**

 ### Binary Search Tree (BST)
 #### How they work
-A Binary Search Tree is a tree with each node having the left node's value < middle node's value < right node's value.
-Either the left node value can be <= or the right node value can be >= than the middle node's value but only one of them can support the `or equal` part for being equal with the middle node's value.
+A Binary Search Tree is a tree with each node having the left node's value < parent node's value < right node's value.
+Either the left node value can be <= the parent node or the right node value can be >= than the parent node's value but only one of them can support the `or equal` part for being equal with the parent node's value.

 #### Advantages
 - You can perform a binary search that takes O(h) time where h is the height of the BST
 - Easy to find the minimum/maximum valued node, just go left/right in O(h) time
 - You can insert an array into a BST and then print that tree with an inorder traversal
-- Dynamic data structure, size isn't static
+- This is a data structure with dynamic size.
+Size  isn't static like it is in arrays or anything built with an underlying array (Queue, Stack, Heap). **This is neat**

 #### Disadvantages
+- In order to get O(h) = O(logn) you have to occasionally balance the BST and that takes time.

 #### Example usages that work uniquely well with this data structure
-- Good when you need: Hierarchy, quick search (log n), quick insert/delete O(h),
+- Good when you need: Hierarchy, quick search if balanced O(h) = O(logn), quick insert/delete if balanced O(h) = O(logn)

 ### Balanced Trees (namely BTs and BSTs)
 - There are several ways to define balanced trees.
 The one I know best is the one for AVL balanced trees.
-That is, a balanced tree is a tree where every subtree in the tree follows this principle: the height of a node and the height of that node's children differ by at most 1.
+That is, a balanced tree is a tree where every subtree in the tree (including the tree itself) follows this principle: the height of a node and the height of that node's children differ by at most 1.
-- The overall goal is to keep the height of all nodes to be O(h) where h = log(n)
+- The overall goal is to keep the height of all nodes to be log(n) resulting in O(h) operations to be O(log(n))

 ### Heaps (Priority Queues)
 #### How they work
 Heaps are structures built with an underlying array.
-The property of heaps is that every node in the heap is >= (max heap) or <= (min heap) than it's children.
+The property of heaps is that every node in the heap is >= (max heap) or <= (min heap) it's children.
 Heaps look like Binary Trees.
 Each node can have a max of 2 children and each node also has a value.
 To find the left/right child, or parent of a node in a heap you pass in the array index of the node to a method left()/right()/parent() which all take O(1) time and space.
 To extract the min/max element from a heap, Heap.extract() which takes O(log n) due to heapify taking O(log n) time.
 Similarly, inserting an element takes O(log n) time due to heapify taking O(log n) time.
 Building a heap from an input array takes O(n) time.
 #### Example
 This is a max heap: